javers/javers.github.io/documentation/configuration/index.md

 JaVers annotations support is based on two sets, JPA & JaVers.

+**Class level annotations**<br/>
-In the table header, there are JaVers types resulting from annotations, listed in table cells.
+In the table below, there are JaVers types (headers) resulting from annotations (cells).
-As you can see, the trick is, JaVers ignores package names and cares only about annotation simple class names.
+As you can see, the trick is, JaVers ignores package names and cares only about simple class names.
 So you can use any annotations set as far as their names match JPA or JaVers names.

-**Class level annotations:**
 <table class="table" width="100%" style='word-wrap: break-word; font-family: monospace;'>
 <tr>
     <th>Entity</th>